 8.33 Male Circumcision

 Male circumcision is the surgical removal of the foreskin of the penis.
-The procedure is usually requested for social, cultural or religious reasons (e.g. by families who practice Judaism or Islam).
-There are parents who request circumcision for assumed medical benefits.
+The procedure is usually requested for social, cultural, or religious reasons (e.g., families who practice Judaism or Islam).
+Some parents request circumcision for assumed medical benefits.